jaichenchlani/gce_bootcamp/README.md

     - Update `variable.tf` in *all stages folders* to change the project name to your project

 ## Test and Validate Instructions
-Navigate to *each stage folder*, and run the following commands:
+Navigate to *each stage folder*, and run the following commands with **sudo** permissions:
 1. `terraform init` validate for successful completion.
 Resolve errors.
 2. `terraform plan --var-file ../global.tfvars` validate output
 3. `terraform apply` to create the resources
 4. `terraform state list` should show the resources created per the plan
-5. `terraform destroy` to create the resources
+5. `terraform destroy` to create the resources *without sudo, you will run into issues like*
+`Unable to write the module manifest file: open .terraform/modules/modules.json: permission denied`

 ## Folders